 How to make spicy homemade sloppy joe

 The easiest way to make it is the old-fashioned way by browning and crumbling the ground beef and adding your vegetables, ketchup, and spices.
-There really is only one way to make sloppy joe on the stove.
+Let it simmer for a little while and enjoy on your favorite bread or roll.

 - 1 lb ground beef